An Online Japanese Miscellany

 It should be remembered that few womens names of the Heian Period have come down to us save those of empresses or the like; other womens names never made it into the early genealogical charts.

 Women did not change their names as did the men upon reaching a certain age; they kept theirs for life.
 The only likely time a woman would change it would be if, say, she became a nun.
 Their names were usually written in kana rather than kanji; the latter were generally reserved for men, though there is nothing wrong with using them for a womans name.
 Kana were (and still are) just assumed to be more feminine.

 Although it is often assumed that all Japanese womens names end in ~ko, this is not the case.
 Historically, very few women had the ~ko ending on their names.
-(It was originally a male naming element, in fact.)
+(It was originally a male naming element, in fact, though this seems to have mostly been the case in the early Nara era and prior.)
 Women of the highest ranks had it from the Heian Period onwards, but rarely.
 As late as the 1880s, only three percent of Japanese women had ~ko names.
 By the 1930s, for various reasons, it was around eighty percent.
 For Period usage, we in the SCA use it far too much.

 Almost completely neglected are other ending elements (~e and ~yo) or names with no suffix at all.
 (Women with ~ko would in fact often use their names without the ~ko in Period, recognizing it as an honorable suffix; this usage is no longer the case, however.)
 In the court, names ending in ~ko were actually apparently often pronounced in the Chinese fashion (~shi), so the name of the imperial consort commonly read Sadako today was in the court known as Teishi.